 The pro knew many of the golfers and would recommend that I be picked to caddy.

 The pro would also teach the proper techniques to prospective golfers.
 A caddy was paid to collect the golf balls.
-We used a special device to collect the balls, so the caddy didn’t need to collect the balls.
+We used a special device to collect the balls, so the caddy didn’t need to bend down to collect the balls.
 This job was called shagging the golf balls.
 I not only got paid but was usually close enough to hear the pro explain how to stand and swing correctly.

 I didn’t caddy every chance that I got, but often.
-Since I was in school in the spring, I sometimes could caddy nine holes after school and before it got dark.
+Since I was in school in the spring, I sometimes could caddy nine holes after school before it got dark.
 I would ride home late and get something to eat.
 When school was out for the summer break, I could caddy every day if I chose.

 Sometimes I chose to do other things, but being a caddy was my favorite.